0raju/filtering_eyelink1000_data/README.md

 	7. `FIR_Filtered_Data` - All 216 segments of FIR filtered version of the UnFiltered Data.

-`ManuscriptFigures` -- This folder is left empty intentionally, and the generated figures will be saved here after running the code.
+`ManuscriptFigures` -- This folder is intentionally left empty; the generated figures will be saved here after running the code.

-`filtering.yml` -- Compatible environemnt to run the code.
+`filtering.yml` -- Compatible environment to run the code.

 **Steps to run the code and Replicate the Figures**
 ----------------------------------------------------------------------------

-1. Create a virtual environment from given `filtering.yml` file (for example: `filtering`)
+1. Create a virtual environment from the given `filtering.yml` file (for example: `filtering`)
 ``` bash
 	$ conda env create -f filtering.yml
 	$ conda activate filtering